5RN/iris-fitbit-docker/README.md

 ```
 $ docker-compose exec iris iris session iris
 USER>zn "FITBIT"
-FITBIT>set sc = ##class(Fitbit.Data.Ingest).LoadArchive("<path_to_unzipped_archive_data>")
+FITBIT>set sc = ##class(Fitbit.Data.Ingest).LoadArchive("/usr/testdata")
 ```

+## Analytics is enabled by the installer

+Four cube definitions are available:
+1. AltitudeByDay
+2. AverageHeartrateByDay
+3. CaloriesBurnedByDay
+4. StepsByDay

+These cubes will need to be built, once data has been ingested via IRIS terminal (see section above)

+Navigate to Analytics -> Architect in Management Portal http://localhost:9092/csp/fitbit/_DeepSee.UI.Architect.zen?$NAMESPACE=FITBIT&$NAMESPACE=FITBIT&

+Click Open button.
+Select each of the 4 cubes in turn and Click Build button.

+# Pivot tables, dashboards and widgets

+Now, pivot tables can be designed via Analytics -> Analyzer in Management Portal for each cube.

+Dashboards and Widgets are built via Analytics -> User Portal after that.

 ## What's inside the repository

+## ObjectScript classes

+* Defining mappings for JSON data structures.
+* Ingesting and Updating Data from Fitbit
+* Analytics cube definitions

+## Sample data

+This data is loaded into /usr/testdata by Dockerfile during build process.
+It covers all identified types of Fitbit data available but is tiny subset in timeline terms.
+Included here primarily to demonstrate features and functionality of the solution.

 ### Dockerfile

-The simplest dockerfile which starts IRIS and imports Installer.cls and then runs the Installer.setup method, which creates FITBIT Namespace and imports ObjectScript code from /src folder into it.
+Dockerfile which starts IRIS and imports Installer.cls and then runs the Installer.setup method, which creates FITBIT Namespace and imports ObjectScript code from /src and /testdata folders into it.
-Use the related docker-compose.yml to easily setup additional parametes like port number and where you map keys and host folders.
-Use .env/ file to adjust the dockerfile being used in docker-compose.

 ### .vscode/settings.json